wp-plugins/radio-station/readme.txt

 == Changelog ==

+= 1.6.1 =
+* Bug fix: Some of the code added in the previous update uses the array_replace() function that is only available in PHP 5.3+.
+Added a fallback for older PHP versions.

 = 1.6.0 =
 * Added the ability to override the weekly schedule to allow one-off events to be scheduled
 * Added a list format option to the master schedule shortcode